-Read on up on the rules or ask the management if it’s OK to do laundry at night to be sure.
+Read up on the rules or ask the management if it’s OK to do laundry at night to be sure.

 Presence or absence of roommates

 If you have roommates, they may think that doing the laundry is rude especially if one has a bedroom next to the laundry room.
-Washing machines can get pretty loud especially for someone sleeping right next door.
+Washing machines can get pretty loud, especially for someone sleeping right next door.

 Aside from neighbors, you also need to consider your roommates’ thoughts about late-night laundry runs if you don’t want to come off as rude.

 If you previously thought that you can do laundry late at night but a neighbor told you several times it was causing a disturbance, then you are better off doing your laundry during the day or the weekends.
-Not only is this the respectful thing to do, but it is also a way to avoid greater conflict and possible sanctions from your building management.
+Not only is this a respectful thing to do, but it is also a way to avoid greater conflict and possible sanctions from your building management.